verdi327/bettr-server/README.md

-# About
+# Bettr Api

+Fitness training simplified.
+Automatically generate 12 week training programs individualized to your training level, sex and training availability.

-This is the backend for `bettr.fit`, a web app for building customized 12 week fitness programs.
+This is the backend for `bettr.fit`.
 The front end client can be found at [https://github.com/verdi327/bettr-server](https://github.com/verdi327/bettr-server).

+## Introduction

+With so much information available on the web and social media sites around training advice, it's hard to separate fact from fiction.
+Bettr cuts through the BS and builds 12 week training programs that use evidence based science to create balanced, full body training plans.
+If you want both better body composition, performance and longevity - bettr is your plan.

+## Technology

+#### Back End

+* Node and Express
+  * Authentication via JWT
+  * RESTful Api
+* Testing
+  * Supertest (integration)
+  * Mocha and Chai (unit)
+* Database
+ * Postgres
+ * Knex.js - SQL wrapper

+#### Production

+Deployed via Heroku

+## Set up

 Major dependencies for this repo include Postgres and Node.

-## Set up

 To get setup locally, do the following: